Ramona welcomes the global perspective of international students.

 - Improve English communication skills in a program that’s personalized as well as rigorous.

-- Study on a safe, park-like and well-equipped campus that features up-to-date classrooms, computer labs, science labs, art and music studios, a library research center, and athletic facilities including a gym, fitness center, sports field and swimming pool.
+- Study on a safe, park-like and well-equipped campus, near Los Angeles, that features up-to-date classrooms, computer labs, science labs, art and music studios, a library research center, and athletic facilities including a gym, fitness center, sports field and swimming pool.

 - Receive personalized American college admission guidance from two full-time college counselors.